 - Get yourself a reliable VPN

 It doesn’t matter how careful you are – hackers can find a way to trick you and lure into their traps.
-So investing in additional security tools is simply a must.
+So investing in additional security tools is simply a must as can we read in this article on Anonymster page.
 By far, virtual private networks (VPNs) are the most reliable protection you can get to enjoy the benefits of public Wi-Fi and stay safe at the same time.
 A VPN routes your Internet traffic through an encrypted tunnel, making it extremely easy for hackers to intercept it and decipher.
 With a VPN on, you can safely do whatever you wish – shop for new stuff, send money to your mom, answer important emails or engage with your social media.

 What’s more, a VPN hides your IP address, making your communications private from all kinds of snoopers, including your ISP.
 One thing to remember when signing up for a new VPN – do your research and choose a reliable service provider, such as NordVPN.
 The company has a strict no logs policy and encrypts your data with the most trusted security protocols.
 NordVPN offers easy-to-use apps for all major operating systems: iOS, Android, macOS and Windows, and has lightweight proxy extensions for Google Chrome and Mozilla Firefox.
 For the sake of your privacy, turn a VPN on each time you’re about to join a public Wi-Fi hotspot.